How to improve a credit rating with a credit card

 For people who've had really serious debt problems a credit card may not be the best way to rebuild a credit score - or, more accurately, a credit card won't be the best way to rebuild credit because being accepted for one will be almost impossible.

 But there are alternatives.

-The card works by "loaning" the account holder a year's worth of monthly card fees upfront.
+Prepaid cards works by 'loaning' the account holder a year's worth of monthly card fees upfront.

-The cardholder then makes 12 monthly payments to cover those fees, at the end of which time, details of what counts as a fully repaid loan are passed to two credit reference agencies, including Experian.
+The cardholder then makes 12 monthly payments to cover those fees.
+At the end of this period the details of the repayment, which counts as a fully repaid loan, are passed to two credit reference agencies, including Experian.

 Most banks and utility companies use Experian for credit checks, so it's a good way to build a history of using credit without having a credit card.

-But people with serious money problems - especially those who have been declared bankrupt, whether within the past 12 months or who are now discharged (that is, they were declared bankrupt more than a year ago) - will find it hard to get any kind of bank account.
+However, for those people with serious money problems even opening a bank account can be difficult.
+This is particularly the case for those who have been declared bankrupt within the past 12 months or who are now discharged - which means that they were declared bankrupt more than a year ago.

-There are still options, including the basic bank account - which we look at further in this article.
+For anyone in this position there are still options available.
+A good example is the basic bank account, which we look at further in this article.